Taskforces

 2018: Alzheimer Europe (Barcelona)

 Symposium: P19 INTERDEM: Implementations of technologies to support people living with dementia and carers to include P19.4.
-INTERDEM Taskforce Assistive Technology: Followup on the position paper on assistive technologies
+INTERDEM Taskforce Assistive Technology: Follow-up on the position paper on assistive technologies

 2017 Alzheimer Europe (Berlin)